lucasleung8/MoneyPrintingSim/README.md

 <h1 align="center">Money Printing Sim</h1>

 <p align="center">
 Money Printing Sim is a work-in-progress incremental game written in p5.js.
-This was originally coded for a Grade 11 Computer Science class.
+This was originally made for a Grade 11 Computer Science class.
 Your goal is to make as much money as possible; along the way you will collect upgrades, earn achievements and more!</p>

 Idea
 --------